 - Pelvic inflammatory disease (PID)/salpingitis/pelvic abscess: typically, vaginal discharge is present.
 More common if there are multiple sexual partners, a history of PID and if an intrauterine device is in situ.

 - Ectopic pregnancy in the right Fallopian tube: pain rather than vaginal bleeding is the prominent feature.
 If in doubt, admit.
-When rupture occurs bleeding is profuse and 2 or 3 litres of blood can be lost in a short space of time, with consequent hypovolaemic shock.
+When rupture occurs bleeding is profuse and two or three litres of blood can be lost in a short space of time, with consequent hypovolaemic shock.

 - Ovarian torsion: this usually happens when an ovary is enlarged by a cyst.
 Diagnosis can be difficult.
 There may be adnexal tenderness.
 Ultrasound may show the abnormal ovary.